aimms/how-to/Articles/655/655-ev-location.rst

 method adept at solving non-linear, non-convex problems in continuous spaces.
 By effectively planning charging station deployment, urban planners can enhance EV infrastructure, helping cities advance toward sustainability goals and facilitating the broader shift to cleaner transportation.

+The problem was proposed as part of the `15th Annual AIMMS-MOPTA Optimization Modeling Competition <https://coral.ise.lehigh.edu/~mopta2023/competition>`_.

 Mathematical Model
 ------------------
 In the context of electric vehicle (EV) charging station optimization, the algorithm employs Particle Swarm Optimization (PSO) to explore potential locations and sizes for charging stations.
 Each "particle" in the swarm represents a possible configuration, and through iterative adjustments based on individual and collective experiences, the algorithm converges towards optimal solutions.
 The approach effectively navigates complex, non-linear search spaces to enhance accessibility and minimize costs in EV infrastructure planning.

 **Objective**
 Each charging station has a construction cost and maintenance cost.
 EVs incur a driving cost when traveling to and from a station,